JoeWalters/PLEXSTATUS/README.md

 # PLEXSTATUS

-Check Plex server status and update a web page using a BASH script
+Check Plex server status (By ping and port availability) and update a web page using a BASH script.

 ## Usage